Skip to content

 }

-If the guest does not come alive within bootTimeoutMs() (7 seconds on x86, longer for ARM or read-only mode), the monitor first nudges adb, then resets the adb connection, and finally — after kMaxAdbConnectionRetries — deletes the default_boot snapshot and shows a cold-boot message.
+If the guest does not come alive within bootTimeoutMs() (7 seconds on x86, longer for ARM or read-only mode), the monitor escalates in three stages.
+On the first timeout it only shows a UI warning ("Attempting to reconnect to the emulator") and increments an internal retry counter — no adb action is taken.
+On each subsequent timeout below kMaxAdbConnectionRetries it shows a second warning ("Final attempt to reconnect to the emulator") and calls android_adb_reset_connection() to reset the adb connection.
+After kMaxAdbConnectionRetries retries are exhausted it deletes the default_boot snapshot and shows a cold-boot error message.
 Deleting the snapshot guarantees that the next launch starts clean rather than re-loading a snapshot that hangs.

 9.7.3 Save gating